icambron/isaaccambron.com/source/blog/2016-01-06-wilkinson-on-libertariansim.md

 tags: politics
 ---

 Will Wilkinson has a [piece](https://novirtue.org/on-the-saying-that-extremism-in-defense-of-liberty-is-no-vice/) on Barry Goldwater's line "Extremism in defense of liberty is no vice".
 I guess the idea is to use his criticism of that line as a sort launching point for a larger discussion about libertarianism.
-I don't have any particularly strong opinions about libertarianism as a whole I have no special affinity for that quote, but I think the piece ends up being pretty empty.
+I don't have any particularly strong opinions about libertarianism as a whole and I have no special affinity for that quote, but I think the piece ends up being pretty empty.

 Here's what seems like the core of the argument: